Nursyazaa/Route-planning-algorithm/README.md

 ### Djikstra's Algorithm
 ![image](https://user-images.githubusercontent.com/89789650/213569420-082bf818-b2e9-49da-804c-490340845958.png)

 The algorithm starts at a given node (in this case, "A") and visits all its neighboring nodes, updating the distance to each node as it visits them.
-The algorithm uses a priority queue (implemented using the heapq library) to prioritize visiting the node that is closest to the starting node.
+The algorithm uses a priority queue (implemented using the heap library) to prioritize visiting the node that is closest to the starting node.
 The function 'shortest_path_dijkstra' takes in the graph, starting node, and the destination node as input.
 The function returns the shortest path from the start node to the end node.

 ### Greedy Algorithm
 ![image](https://user-images.githubusercontent.com/89789650/213569552-138393a4-71b2-455b-9fa0-dc968eca2f62.png)